 Released the same year as the Video Recordings Act, Wes Craven’s refreshing opus somehow avoided the censorship frenzy, and based on the BBFC’s list of no-nos, it’s difficult to understand why exactly.
 The fritter-faced Fred Krueger would grow into something of a self-parody as he established himself as one of horror’s most iconic figures, but the original movie was a rather nasty slice of vindictive stalk-and-slash.
 The story of a horribly disfigured child killer with a rapist’s wit, the character is perhaps more offensive than anything that made the ‘Nasties’ list, and the fact that his razor fingers served as a phallic extension of his evil only cranked-up the censorship factor.

 As well as featuring a game-changing concept that saw Krueger inhabit the ethereal dreamworld of his victims, A Nightmare on Elm Street was a wonderfully crafted movie that announced Craven as a mainstream player, and fine filmmaking can go a long way in justifying acts of onscreen brutality.
-Still, Nancy’s ceiling-bound slashing was extreme even with minor cuts, while our killer openly relishes in every sadistic act.
-If this had been released before Thatcher’s media-driven crusade, I’m sure I’d be telling a different story entirely.
+Still, Tina’s ceiling-bound slashing was extreme even with minor cuts, and our killer openly relishes in every last sadistic act.

 Friday the 13th Parts V-VIII (1985-1989)

 No character had his trajectory altered by censorship hysteria quite like Jason Voorhees.
 In the year that video censorship was officially implemented, director Joseph Zito gave us a near-perfect slasher.
-Advertised as The Final Chapter by a production company who were only just warming up, Friday the 13th Part IV was the last instalment that gave us the kind of cynical teenage slaughter that made the madman in the hockey mask a star, but Voorhees had already begun his transition to unlikely protagonist, and for him, the fun was only just just beginning.
+Advertised as The Final Chapter by a production company who were only just warming up, Friday the 13th Part IV was the last instalment to give audiences the kind of graphic slaughter that made the madman in the hockey mask such a global star, but Voorhees had already begun his transition to unlikely protagonist, and for him the fun was only just just beginning.

-Admittedly, the series became a little tiresome post-Jason Lives! thanks to a new head over at Paramount, a person who detested the series and set about castrating it forever, but the plethora of gimmicks employed to keep the lolly rolling in are irresistible in their brazenness.
+Admittedly, the series became a little tiresome post-Jason Lives! thanks to a new head over at Paramount, a person who detested the series and set about castrating it forever, but the plethora of gimmicks employed to keep the lolly rolling in were irresistible in their brazenness.
 A New Beginning‘s copycat killer would allow The Final Chapter at least a year of credibility, while the meta-infused Jason Lives! proved to be the Roger Moore of slasher movies.
-People may hate on the cut-to-ribbons The New Blood, which saw Paramount shelve the long-anticipated Freddy vs Jason showdown for a more cost-effective Jason vs Carrie, but you have to love the sheer audacity of its finale.
+People may hate on the cut-to-ribbons seventh instalment, which saw Paramount shelve the long-anticipated Freddy vs Jason showdown for a more cost-effective Jason vs Carrie, but you have to love the sheer audacity of The New Blood‘s bonkers finale.

 Evil Dead II: Dead By Dawn (1987)

-In spite of its plot similarities, Dead by Dawn is a very different movie, and Raimi would rely on the fantastical as he set about creating a censor-free antithesis that stayed true to his original concept, one that transformed maniacal protagonist Bruce Campbell into a modern cultural phenomenon.
+Despite its plot similarities, Dead by Dawn is a very different movie, Raimi relying on the overtly grotesque and caricaturistic as he set about creating a censor-free antithesis that stayed true to his original concept, one that transformed maniacal protagonist Bruce Campbell into a modern cultural phenomenon.
 Dead by Dawn was the cinematic equivalent of a strapped-on chainsaw hacking through the brains of extreme censorship, and I enjoyed every last pulp-smashed minute of it.

-The later, uncut version would give us such graphic treats as a meathook through the chin, a spike through the eyeball and the infamous bandsaw scene, an act of murder so graphic that that it made every video nasty on the list seem like child’s play, and I’m not talking about Chucky.
-The undisputed king of the supermarket slasher, this is a movie some of you won’t want to miss, although most of you would be best-advised to miss it entirely.
+The later, uncut version would give us such graphic treats as a meathook through the chin, a spike through the eyeball and the infamous bandsaw scene, an act of murder so graphic it made every video nasty on the list seem like child’s play, and I’m not talking about Chucky.
+The undisputed king of the supermarket slasher, this is a movie some of you won’t want to miss, though many of you would be best-advised to miss it entirely.

 Dead Alive aka Braindead (1992)

-Peter Jackson’s comical ode to Psycho is another example of splatter over nihilism that gets the balance just right, featuring everything from kung-fu priests to giant Freudian monsters that threaten to take the Oedipal complex to a whole new stratosphere.
+Peter Jackson’s comical ode to Psycho and zombie movies in general is another example of splatter over nihilism that gets the balance just right, featuring everything from kung-fu priests to giant Freudian monsters that threaten to take the Oedipal complex to a whole new stratosphere.
 Perverse, comical and dripping with gore, the movie would exceed every extreme expectation, featuring a cast of twisted characters who only add to its carnival grotesquery.

 Like many directors before him, the man behind the record-smashing Lord of the Rings series would use horror and exploitation as a way to crack the mainstream, going from low-budget savvy to commercial success via a series of grungy low-key treats.